ox-computing/P4Pi-Tutorial-NetSoft-2022/README.md

 All general information related to this tutorial is available on our [Wiki page](https://github.com/p4lang/p4pi/wiki/P4Pi-Tutorial-NetSoft-2022).

 In this tutorial, we encourage participants to start with P4app to get familiar with P4 and develop their own P4 programs.
-Then the team will help participants to migrate the program to the Raspberry Pi and test.
+Then the team will help participants to migrate the developed P4 program to the Raspberry Pi and test.

 Installation
 ------------